Robot cell design and programming

 - Loading and Unloading Times: The time required for loading and unloading is another factor that influences the processing.

-It is estimated that between 20 and 50% of the cost of a robot installation is attributable to safety-related issues, so robot cell design is an important factor that contribute to the safety of the integration system.
+Whenever it comes to the use of sophisticated and complicated technology like robot system, safety comes first.
+It is estimated that between 20 and 50% of the cost of a robot installation is attributable to safety-related issues, so robot cell design is an important factor that contributes to the safety of the integration system.

-For more information please click in our main office website www.phoenixcontrol.co.uk
+To know more please click in our main office website www.phoenixcontrol.co.uk